Teaming up with Eisai to help fight cancer

 "There is still an unmet need for many patients with cancer.
 These patients and their families are in need of more treatment options, and this remains at the forefront of our collaborative efforts."

-Together, we are striving to drive cancer science forward, and this shared vision has led to 20+ clinical trials investigating the companies’ combination treatment option in 15 different tumor types.
+Together, we are striving to drive cancer science forward, and this shared vision has led to 10+ clinical trials investigating the companies’ combination treatment option in more than 10 different tumor types.

 Through this comprehensive approach, we have been expanding the joint clinical program to help as many cancer patients as possible.